OpenVidu/openvidu-external-coturn/README.md

 # 3. Check your Coturn (STUN/TURN) server instalation

-To ensure you external coturn is working correctly, you can test it with [Trickle Ice](https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/):
+To ensure your external coturn is working correctly, you can test it with [Trickle Ice](https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/):

 ![Trickle Ice Test](docs/images/trickle-ice-test.png)